XilinJia/XilinJia.github.io/books/read_english.md

 Dorsey - Tom Dorsey's Trading Tips - A Playbook for Stock Market Success

-Masterson - Automatic Wealth - The Six Steps to Financial Independence 2005

 Riordan - Common Sense Commodities Trading with MACD - a lesson on divergence

-Pring - Investment Psychology Explained, Classic Strategies To Beat The Markets

 Chande - Beyond Technical Analysis; How to Develop and Implement a Winning Trading System

-Friedman - The Next 100 Years: A Forecast for the 21st Century

-Montier - The Little Book of Behavioral Investing

 Morris - Candlestick Charting Explained - Timeless Techniques for trading Stocks and Futures